 3. Cut out the calligraphy with scissors (cut around the outline of the calligraphy so the background is no longer there).
 Fold the head of the meem (the first letter) and make a small cut in the center so you can open it up and cut out the rest of the inside circle.
 (You can choose not to cut out the image, and just work within the lines of calligraphy on the solid sheet)

 4. If your calligraphy cutout is on cardboard or poster board, you may choose to paint a colored background.
-Although it’s not necessary, especially if you plan to cover the entire base with words.
+Although it’s not necessary, especially if you plan to cover the entire base with words.5.
+Go through magazines or newspapers and find any words that you feel tell you about the Prophet.
+Start cutting!
+Clip out words, or even images of any size and collect them.

 6. If you have enough words, start gluing some onto the calligraphy cutout.
 You may want to glue larger words first, but it will work either way.
 Don’t worry if the word goes off the edge of the cutout, just have fun gluing!